ziotom78/raytracing_course/language-comparison.md

     are the best ones to use depending on the problem.
 This has been a cause of confusion for students!)

--   In the last year, my own students have stumbled upon bugs in the D compiler itself, which refused to compile perfectly valid code.
+-   Last year, my own students have stumbled upon bugs in the D compiler itself, which refused to compile perfectly valid code.

 -   A quite important library needed for the course, `std.stream`, [has been